aldertzomer/organization-genomics/index.md

 > including the
 > concept of genomic variation within a population.
 Participants should bring their laptops and plan to participate actively.
 >
-> This lesson is part of a workshop that uses data hosted on an Amazon Machine Instance (AMI).
+> This lesson is part of a workshop that uses data hosted on an Cocalc instance.
 Workshop participants will be given
-> information on how
-> to log-in to the AMI during the workshop.
+> information on how to log-in to the Cocalc instance during the workshop.
 Learners using these materials for self-directed study will need to set up their own
-> AMI.
-Information on setting up an AMI and accessing the required data is provided on the [Genomics Workshop setup page](http://www.datacarpentry.org/genomics-workshop/setup.html).
+> Amazon Instance (AMI).
+Information on setting up an AMI and accessing the required data is provided on the [Genomics Workshop setup page](http://www.aldertzomer.github.io/genomics-workshop/setup.html).
 {: .prereq}

 > ## For Instructors